acucciniello/acucciniello.com/_posts/2017-06-02-How-to-Setup-PostgreSQL-with-a-Django-Backend.md

 I am expecting you to have a basic Django backend set up.
 If you do not, check out this [link][djangoTut].

-Now that you made sure your environemnt is set up lets add PostgreSQL.
+Now that you made sure your environment is set up let's add PostgreSQL.

 ## Edit settings.py

-In your `settings.py` file (located in the directory `myproject/myproject/settings.py`), you must go down to where you seem something similar to this.
+In your `settings.py` file (located in the directory `myproject/myproject/settings.py`), you must go down to where you see a section for your DATABASE settings.
 Instead of `django.db.backends.postgresql` you should see  `django.db.backends.sqlite3`.

 ```
 DATABASES = {